Th3ThirdMan/dublin-city-walks/README.md

 * Font Families included Serif, Helvetica, Source Sans Pro for the Body.
 I felt that Serif complimented the unfussiness of the webpages, especially for navigation links and welcome text.
 It added a clarity and refinedness that the pages deserved.

 * Roboto was utilised for text information in the Walks page.
 This went well with the lightness in attitude of the Walks page.
-Roboto added to those descriptions, also complimenting the character of the walk descriptions.
+Roboto added to those descriptions, also complimenting the character of the Walks descriptions.

 <br><br>